This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Purification of Plasmid DNA”.

 Explanation: Proteins can be removed via treatment with phenol and chloroform treatment.
 Chloroform is alone not sufficient.
-The phenol added helps in destruction of proteins and chloroform helps in its dissolution under acidic conditions.
+The phenol added helps in the destruction of proteins and chloroform helps in its dissolution under acidic conditions.

 6. The nucleic acid remaining in the solution can be precipitated by addition of sodium or ammonium acetate and ethanol.
-Is the statement true or false?

-Explanation: The nucleic acid is present in the solution and is precipitated by addition of sodium or ammonium acetate and ethanol.
+Explanation: The nucleic acid is present in the solution and is precipitated by the addition of sodium or ammonium acetate and ethanol.
 It is because; nucleic acid is polar in nature and thus easily dissolves in water.
 Hence, to avoid this sodium acetate and ethanol is added.
-Sodium acetate is shields the charge present on the sugar phosphate backbone and further bonds are easily form between ethanol and phosphate.
+Sodium acetate is shields the charge present on the sugar phosphate backbone and further bonds are easily formed between ethanol and phosphate.
 It leads to separating out of nucleic acids.

-7. Nucleic acid precipitated constitutes of:
+7. Nucleic acid precipitated constitutes of ____________

 a) plasmid DNA